Bknisan/FashionMNISTNN/README.md

 300 nodes hidden layer size.

-the model trained on 55k train sample labeled from 0-9.
+the model trained on 55k train samples labeled from 0-9.

 tested on 5k test samples with 82.1% of accuracy.